sonata-project/SonataAdminBundle/docs/reference/advanced_configuration.rst

 --------------------------

 You can disable ``html``, ``body`` and ``sidebar`` elements stretching.
 These containers are forced to be full height by default.
-If you use custom layout or just don't need such behavior, add ``no-stretch`` class to the ``<html>`` tag.
+If you use a custom layout or don't need such behavior, add the ``no-stretch`` class to the ``<html>`` tag.

 .. code-block:: html+jinja